Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Application to Abel-520 Observational Catalogs

 Interestingly we can perform a final novel hypothesis test of global structure.
 This hypothesis is as follows: \textit{`The two MAP estimates are consistent with both sets of data',} \textit{i.e.} the MAP convergence estimate recovered from the \citetalias{[32]} (\citetalias{[36]}) data is within the credible-set (at $99\%$ confidence) of the \citetalias{[36]} (\citetalias{[32]}) objective function.
 We find that the \citetalias{[32]} (\citetalias{[36]}) MAP reconstruction is an acceptable solution to the \citetalias{[36]} (\citetalias{[32]}) inverse problem and so the MAP solutions do not disagree \emdash numerically this is shown in Table \ref{tab:C12_J14_hypothesis_data}.

-Given the inherent limitations of the data we are forced to conclude: \textit{`The data are insufficient to determine the existence of individual massive regions at high confidence \emdash though collectively these massive regions are found to be globally physical at $99\%$ confidence.
+Given the inherent limitations of the data we are forced to conclude: \textit{`The data are insufficient to determine the existence of individual substructures at high confidence \emdash though the two largest over dense regions are found to be globally physical at $99\%$ confidence.
 The two MAP estimates are also found to be consistent at $99\%$ confidence.'}

-There is one further caveat which may be of interest.
-Here we have considered an average noise level within the \citetalias{[32]} and \citetalias{[36]} datasets, which may be generalized further to include spatially varying noise-levels.
-This can be folded quite easily into our hierarchical model by adopting the likelihood defined in equation (\ref{eq:likelihood}) explicitly as a multivariate Gaussian -- rather than making the assumption that the covariance $\Sigma \propto \mathbb{I}$.
-With this extension the likelihood term (and therefore the objective function) will be more sensitive to pixels $i$ in which the covariance $\Sigma_{ii}$ takes smaller values.
-As for cluster data-sets, such as \citetalias{[32]} and \citetalias{[36]}, more galaxies are inherently observed closer to large dark matter halos this may well increase the sensitivity of hypothesis testing on cluster scales -- additionally this may well increase the reconstruction quality.
-However for this first application the full covariance is not considered.